 Build a frugal shopping list with our tool.

-Why Frugal Meal Planning Saves You Money
+Frugal Meal Planning: Why It Saves You Money

-- Frees Up Your Time: No more scrambling for takeout when dinner’s sorted.
+- Frees up your time: No more scrambling for takeout when dinner’s sorted.

-- Takes the Stress Away: A simple plan makes shopping and cooking a breeze.
+- Takes the stress away: A simple plan makes shopping and cooking a breeze.

-Check Your Pantry
+Check Your Pantry:

 Look for grains like rice or pasta, canned beans or tomatoes, spices, and oils.

-Inspect Your Fridge
+Inspect Your Fridge:

-Evaluate Your Freezer
+Evaluate Your Freezer:

-Key Principles for Frugal Meal Planning
+Key Principles for Budget Meal Planning:

-- Plan Leftovers: Cook once, eat twice (or more).
+- Plan leftovers: Cook once, eat twice (or more).

-- Batch Cook: Make big batches of rice or beans for multiple meals.
+- Batch cook: Make big batches of rice or beans for multiple meals.

-- Use Meat Sparingly: Try cheap cuts like chicken thighs.
+- Use meat sparingly: Try cheap cuts like chicken thighs.

-- Include All Meals: Breakfast and lunch keep you on track.
+- Include all meals: Breakfast and lunch keep you on track.

 Example $50 Weekly Meal Plan